🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 It’s not overly complex but will take time for you to understand each new concept.

-That’s why following a roadmap (which we’ll share in a second), is such a good idea.
+That’s why following a roadmap (which I’ll share in a second), is such a good idea.
 This way you learn the right things, in the best order, without making it overly complicated or time-consuming.

 That said, the actual job of being a Web Developer can be easy if you want it to be.
 There are plenty of companies where you can do pretty basic coding and get paid good money.